elyobo/jest-runner-oas-linter/README.md

 ### Configure OAS Linter

-Configuration can be specified in you project root in `.oaslintrc.json`, or in an `oaslintConfig` in the `package.json` file.
+Configuration can be specified in your project root in `.oaslintrc.json`, or in an `oaslintConfig` in the `package.json` file.

 Currently the only two options are to specify whether the default rules should be loaded with `loadDefaultRules` and to specify additional rules to be applied.